Hokutofuji Daiki: Demotion and retirement

 At the start of the January 2025 tournament it was announced that Hokutofuji underwent knee surgery and had also developed a herniated disc, resulting in his withdrawal.
 The health issues were expected to take until the end of that month to heal.
 In March 2025 he was demoted to jūryō for the first time in over eight years, and won only three matches before pulling out on the final day.

 A few days after the start of the May 2025 tournament Hokutofuji, then ranked at makushita 3, announced his retirement from professional sumo.
 At his retirement press conference with his stablemaster and Sumo Association president Hakkaku, Hokutofuji recalled how he had started sumo at the age of 10 and had been working hard wearing the mawashi for 23 years.
 He recalled that his favorite matches were against Hakuhō and Mitakeumi, the latter he considered to be a rival since his school days.
 Hokutofuji intended to remain with the Sumo Association and Hakkaku stable as a coach under the elder name Ōyama.

-Hokutofuji's retirement ceremony will be held at the Ryōgoku Kokugikan on 30 May 2026.
+Hokutofuji's retirement ceremony was held at the Ryōgoku Kokugikan on 30 May 2026.
+About 300 people attended the ceremony, including Muneo Suzuki, chairman of the Hakkaku stable support association, Chiharu Matsuyama and Takeshi Aikoh.